 - Rice wine

-- Pickling and fermenting Veg for kimchi, sauerkraut
+- Pickling and fermenting vegetables for kimchi, sauerkraut

 - Fruit enzyme

-For making yoghurt, I choose to use UHT Milk as it has gone through all the processes it needs to before you can go ahead and make yoghurt.
+For making yoghurt, I choose to use UHT Milk as it has gone through all the processes it needs to, so you can just go ahead and make yoghurt.

-My Method for Making Yoghurt with the Davis and Waddell Yoghurt maker.
+Making Yoghurt with the Davis and Waddell Yoghurt maker

-- Add the Mad Millie culture to one of the clean, dry inserts.
+- Add the Mad Millie yoghurt culture to one of the clean, dry inserts.
 Or you can use a couple of tablespoons of contamination-free previously made or purchased yoghurt.
 More on that later.
-It’s crucial the container is very clean you’ll be sitting it at a temperature that’s ideal for good and bad bacteria to grow.
+It’s crucial the container is very clean.
+You’ll be sitting it at a temperature that’s ideal for good and bad bacteria to grow.

-After the unit turns off, don’t panic about getting it into the fridge if you’re asleep or at work when it’s finished.
+After the unit turns off, don’t panic about getting it into the fridge if you’re asleep or at work when it finishes.
 Just pop it in the refrigerator as soon as possible.
-It will take 2 – 3 hours to set up as it chills in the fridge.
+It will then take 2 – 3 hours to set up as it chills in the fridge.

-Add a couple of tablespoons of skim milk powder to the milk before heating, at the stage you add your culture.
+a) Add a couple of tablespoons of skim milk powder to the milk before heating (ie. at the stage where you add the culture).

-Drain the yoghurt after it has cooled in the fridge.
+b) Drain the yoghurt after it has cooled in the fridge.
 The longer you drain it, the thicker the yoghurt will be.
 The usual amount to be drained off is between 250 and 500ml of whey from this amount of milk.
-This whey is slightly acidic and can be used in baking where ever a recipe asks for buttermilk etc. a ratio of 75/25 milk/whey will work nicely.
-You can also go 50/50 for a lower fat version.
-But be careful here because it depends if your recipe needs the fat to make it yummy.
+This whey is slightly acidic and can be used in baking whenever a recipe asks for buttermilk etc. A ratio of 75/25 milk/whey will work nicely.
+You can also go 50/50 for a lower-fat version, but be careful here because your recipe may need the fat to make it yummy.

 So there you have it.
-Pretty easy hey.
-You basically can make 1 litre of yoghurt for just over $1 every 10 hours or so.
-Cool huh.
+Pretty easy, hey.
+You basically can make 1 litre of yoghurt for around $1 every 10 hours or so.
+Cool huh?

 Q: Why do you use one of these machines rather than something you already have?

-A: You know if it’s a quality purpose-built product it usually does a better job.
+A: You know, if it’s a quality purpose-built product, it usually does a better job.
 Yes, you can use your Thermomix, but you won’t be able to use the bowl and blade while it’s doing its thing.
-Yes, you can set if for overnight but in the morning you’ll have to remove it from the bowl so you can use it for something else.
-I suppose I like the ease of use with this unit, it doesn’t take up much room and it’s on at least twice a week at our place.
-I can take the container straight from the unit and pop it in the fridge and leave it there till I’ve used it all up.
+Yes, you can set it overnight, but in the morning, you’ll have to remove it from the bowl so you can use it for something else.
+I suppose I like the ease of use of this unit, it doesn’t take up much room, and it’s on at least twice a week at our place.
+I can take the container straight from the unit, pop it in the fridge, and leave it there until I’ve used it all up.

 Q: Do I have to use the Mad Millie culture every time?

 A: No, you don’t.
 You can use any previously made yoghurt plain or Greek yoghurt as long as it’s clean and fresh.
 No contaminants.
-The yoghurt will pretty much set up every time you make a batch although the taste and the probiotics will diminish.
+The yoghurt will pretty much be set up every time you make a batch, although the taste and the probiotics will diminish.
 I usually give it around 5 or so times and then start from scratch again.
-The Mad Millie sachets are really cheap, and if you keep them in the freezer, they’ll last a year or so.
+The Mad Millie sachets are cheap; if you keep them in the freezer, they’ll last a year or so.

 Q: My homemade yoghurt doesn’t taste like my favourite yoghurt from the supermarket how can I fix it?

 A: Take a look at the ingredient list on your favourite yoghurt it might have sugar added.
-If that’s the case, then you’ll need to add some sweetness to bring the flavour up to how you like it.
-I suggest mixing in some honey or jam after it’s made, much nicer to use and eat.
+If that’s the case, you’ll need to add some sweetness to bring the flavour to how you like it.
+I suggest mixing in some honey or jam after it’s made; much nicer to use and eat.

-A: Add it afterwards.
+A: Add the flavouring when you serve it.
 If you’re making a litre of yoghurt at a time, you can take out a serving and add whatever you like.
 Even vanilla.
 My husband likes to have ½ tsp of vanilla swirled into his.
-My grandson loves ½ tsp of nana’s strawberry jam.
+My grandson loves ½ tsp of Nana’s strawberry jam.
 I use plain yoghurt in all sorts of things.
 Marinating meat, cakes, bread making etc. Brilliant.

-A: If you look at the ingredient list on any yoghurt container from the supermarket they all state in one form or another that they contain “milk solids”.
-This is milk powder, start by adding two tablespoons of skim milk powder to your 1 litre of milk and see how you go.
-In my experience, you can go up to ¼ of a cup without changing the taste of your yoghurt, and that gives you a lovely thick yoghurt.
-If you want it any thicker than that, say for Labneh etc. just strain it in the basket provided.
-Leave it in the fridge overnight, and it will be nice and thick in the morning.
+A: If you look at the ingredient list on any yoghurt container from the supermarket, they all state, in one form or another, that they contain “milk solids”.
+These are milk powders.
+Start by adding two tablespoons of skim milk powder to your 1 litre of milk and see how you go.
+In my experience, you can go up to ¼ of a cup without changing your yoghurt’s taste, which gives you a lovely thick yoghurt.
+If you want it any thicker than that, say for Labneh etc., just strain it in the basket provided because if you get the ratio of dried to milk to wet wrong, it tastes weird.
+Leave it in the fridge overnight; it will be nice and thick in the morning.

 A: It’s perfectly fine.
 I think if it’s not entirely mixed through, it does that.
 I get it as well, but it doesn’t change the quality of the product.

-A: Choose one that doesn’t have many additives (unfortunately you can’t seem to avoid them in supermarket yoghurt) or sugar added, and that’s pot set like Jalna.
+A: Choose one that doesn’t have many additives (unfortunately, you can’t seem to avoid them in supermarket yoghurt) or sugar added, and make sure it states POT SET on the container.